 IMPACT: Friends Improving Allegany County Trails, Inc. (IMPACT) was organized in the spring and summer of 2021.
 We incorporated as a non-profit corporation in July 2021.
 We are registered with the New York State Charities Bureau and have received 501(c)(3) tax-exempt status from the IRS.

 Located in central Allegany County, the West Almond Trail System is a series of loops and spurs, covering about 29 miles open to horses.
 These trails are multipurpose and also allow hikers and cross-country skiers to use the trail system.
-The trail system is closed to horses between October 1 and May 31 annually.
+The trail system is open to horses between June1 and September 30 annually.

 The location of the trail system is ideal: average annual snowfall for this area exceeds most other areas of NYS due to its relatively high altitude and proximity to lake-effect snow events downwind from Lake Erie.
 “Snow at higher elevations” means Phillips Creek trails are the place to be for outdoor winter activities!

 Through a Volunteer Stewardship Agreement with the New York State Department of Environmental Conservation, IMPACT is authorized to responsibly develop and groom the cross-country ski trails in Phillips Creek, Turnpike and Palmer’s Pond State Forests.
-We organize trail maintenance days on the third Saturday of April and September.
+We organize trail maintenance days on the third Saturday of April and September annually.